 Dramatically improve cloud server availability and performance with elastic, scalable cloud storage.
-Parallels Cloud Storage uses the existing unused disk space on your server nodes to deliver cloud storage at a fraction of the cost of competing solutions.
+Parallels Cloud Storage uses the existing hard drives in your server nodes to deliver cloud storage at a fraction of the cost of competing solutions.

 Learn more about why Parallels Cloud Storage is the ideal storage solution for hosters

 Learn more about how hosters can enhance their offerings with Parallels Cloud Storage